megb023/ecommerce-react-app/README.md

 # E-commerce Store Project Showcase

-This project demonstrates a comprehensive set of QA engineering skills as well as full-stack development capabilities.
-It features a complete e-commerce application that I designed and implemented from the ground up, showcasing proficiency in:
+This project serves as a practical demonstration of QA engineering practices using a basic e-commerce application structure.
+The simplified store implementation includes a basic database and API endpoints, providing a foundation for showcasing:

 1. Full-stack Development:

 - Backend development using Python and Flask
 - Frontend development using JavaScript and React
-- Database design and management with SQLAlchemy
+- Database using SQLite

 2. Quality Assurance: